Purchase Agreement

 The puppy shall not be sold, leased or given to any pet shop or research establishment.
 The puppy shall not be sold, given or donated to any person without the Breeder's prior knowledge and consent.
 Buyer further agrees that said puppy should not be used for medical or any other experimental purposes or sold to the supplier, wholesaler, shelter, pound, or humane society.

-If the dog dies for any reason, a veterinarian's report verifying death must be supplied to the Breeder.
-Failure to comply with these provisions will render any guarantee null and void.
+If the puppy dies of a genetic health condition, a veterinarian's report verifying death must be supplied to the Breeder.
+Failure to comply with these provisions will render any health guarantee null and void.

-If, at any time, Buyer is unable or unwilling to care for this dog, the Buyer agrees to contact and return said puppy to the Breeder.
+If, at any time, Buyer is unable or unwilling to care for this dog, the Buyer agrees to contact the Breeder.
 Neither refund nor replacement will be given.
 The buyer may only sell the dog with the breeder’s consent, and the breeder always has the first right of refusal of the puppy.

 Temperament